Indiana 4-H Ambassadors

 • Don't forget to create a video about your interest in this opportunity to be considered for the Indiana 4-H Ambassador Program.

-• The Ambassador retreat will be held July 30-Aug 1.
+• The Ambassador training and workshops will be held July 30-Aug 1.
 This is a key part of the Ambassador experience, and applicants should hold these dates on their calendar.

 Who are the 2023-24 Indiana 4-H Ambassadors?